 We have 20 people present, we all get a good serving.
 One boat brought a loaf of bread which was great for cleaning up the plates.
 An excellent meal, the goat was so tender!
 Later the crew from a huge yacht comes in (name withheld to protect the guilty).
 The skipper (a professional) was so pissed he could hardly walk.
 His crewman was also full, but not falling over.
 We ended up with free wine as they brought in a crate of wine from the ownerâs cellar (he also makes it).
 God knows how they got back to the boat, at least there was someone still on it who (may) have been sober.

-We left at 1955 and found that the tide had come in and partially flooded Thunderbird 2.
-We had to pull out the bung and run around for a bit to get rid of all the water.
+We leave at 1955 and find that the tide has come in and partially flooded Thunderbird 2.
+We have to pull out the bung and run around for a bit to get rid of all the water.
 The wind is now 10 knots easterly and it is a bit rolly.
 We go to bed at 2130.
 It was a great evening!

 Monday 18 September 2017 â Middle Percy Island

 It was a bit more rolly last night than the night before, but not too bad.
 We get up at 0800.
 We decide to move to where Pandion was anchored but we get beaten by another boat.
 The huge Young Endeavour comes in and anchors out wide.
 They spend all day here and leave in the evening.